 - Known areas of unpredictable latency or reliability: Adding instrumentation where you know there may be issues helps to explain and model the variability.

 - Known bottlenecks: Having instrumentation for database calls, inter-region network activity, and other common areas of bottleneck results in a quicker mean time to resolution when issues arise.

-While you could instrument every service, chances are you and your team don’t have the bandwidth to make that happen.
-Instead, start at the framework with components that add the tracing logic for you.
+Start at the framework with installers that add the tracing logic for you.
 You can get fairly wide coverage without touching existing code.
 Auto-installers are available for many languages.

 If you’ve already instrumented using OpenTelemetry Collectors, it’s easy to get that instrumentation into Lightstep.